-The European Economic Area (EEA) unites the EU Member States, Iceland, Liechtenstein and Norway into an internal market, where goods, services, capitals and persons move freely.
+The European

+Economic Area (EEA)

+unites the EU Member

+States, Iceland,

+Liechtenstein and

+Norway into an

+internal market, where

+goods, services,

+capitals and persons

+move freely.

 The Construction Products Directive is based on four elements:

-- 1. A harmonized system of technical specifications which are harmonised European Standards (hENs) and European Technical Approvals (ETAs). - 2.
+- A harmonized system of technical specifications which are harmonised European Standards (hENs) and European Technical Approvals (ETAs). - 2.
 The European Organisation for Technical Approvals (EOTA), which coordinates all activities relating to ETAs and ETA Guidelines.
-There are two possibilities for ETAs to be based on: - European Technical Approval Guidelines (ETAGs) relate to a number of separate manufacturers in several countries of the EU - Common Understanding of Assessment Procedures (CUAPs) relate to a single manufacturer - 3.
-An agreed system of attestation of conformity for each product family which may involve a third party to assess conformity.
-The choice of the system of attestation depends upon the consequences of failure of the product and the product characteristics. - 4.
-CE Marking of construction products, based on the provisions of the technical specifications for a product.
-CE Marking follows the successful approval of a product and symbolises the conformity of the product with the applicable Community requirements imposed on the manufacturer and is mandatory for products covered by a Directive.
+There are two possibilities for ETAs to be based on: - European Technical Approval Guidelines (ETAGs) relate to a number of separate manufacturers in several countries of the - Common Understanding of Assessment Procedures (CUAPs) relate to a single manufacturer - An agreed system of attestation of conformity for each product family which may involve a third party to assess conformity.
+The choice of the system of attestation depends upon the consequences of failure of the product and the product characteristics. - CE Marking of construction products, based on the provisions of the technical specifications for a product.
+CE Marking follows the the product with the applicable Community requirements imposed on the manufacturer and is mandatory for products covered by a Directive.
 A product bearing the CE Marking may freely circulate within the European Economic Area.